ROBERT SIEGEL, Host:

-NPR's Richard Gonzales takes us to a San Francisco suburb with the foreclosure rate over the last year has tripled.
+NPR's Richard Gonzales takes us to a San Francisco suburb where the foreclosure rate over the last year has tripled.

-Mr. DAVE WEBB (Principal, Hudson & Marshall): And so, everybody wins in this deal.
+DAVE WEBB: And so, everybody wins in this deal.

 GONZALES: Just a year ago, this was part of California's real-state boom; now it has gone bust, and homeowners are bailing out at a record pace.

-Ms. SUE RAMSDELL (Realtor, Security Pacific Real Estate): They're everywhere - all over.
+SUE RAMSDELL: They're everywhere - all over.
 It's sad because the neighborhoods don't like to see it, we don't like to see our neighbors having problems.

-GONZALES: In a nearby city of Antioch, realtor Sue Ramsdell keeps close track of this trend.
-Antioch has seen explosive growth in recent years, homebuyers fled San Francisco and Oakland looking for upscale suburban living with the help of subprime loans.
+GONZALES: In the nearby city of Antioch, realtor Sue Ramsdell keeps close track of this trend.
+Antioch has seen explosive growth in recent years.
+Homebuyers fled San Francisco and Oakland looking for upscale suburban living with the help of subprime loans.

-Ms. RAMSDELL: Just the Antioch-Brentwood-Oakley Tri-City area, we have over 2,000 listings for sale on the market, which is huge.
+RAMSDELL: Just the Antioch-Brentwood-Oakley tri-city area, we have over 2,000 listings for sale on the market, which is huge.

 GONZALES: Huge, because not long ago, says Ramsdell, 100 homes on the market was considered big.
 Now, she says, one in three homes for sale will be sold at a loss or is in foreclosure.

 RAMSDELL: You want high end, low end, medium - it doesn't matter.
 Go up make a left.
 Go up golf course, make a left or go right, it doesn't matter.
 You're going to see them everywhere.
 You can spot them, just look for the brown grass.

 GONZALES: What's less apparent is the green water, the kind you find in backyard swimming pools that have been abandoned by homeowners.
 Deborah Bass shows us one of them.